Karmabunny/sprout3/UPGRADE.md

 This version is in maintenance-mode only.

-New feature _should not_ be developed.
+New features _should not_ be developed.
 Instead one should first upgrade to Sprout 3.1.

 Installing new modules is also not advised.
 Again, upgrade to Sprout 3.1.